Archer-Tatsu/VRTK/Assets/VRTK/Documentation/API.md

   > `public virtual void PauseCollisions(float delay)`

  * Parameters
-   * `float delay` - The amount of time to pause the collisions for.
+   * `float delay` - The time in seconds to pause the collisions for.
  * Returns
    * _none_

-The PauseCollisions method temporarily pauses all collisions on the object at grab time by removing the object's rigidbody's ability to detect collisions.
-This can be useful for preventing clipping when initially grabbing an item.
+The PauseCollisions method temporarily pauses all collisions on the Interactable Object at grab time by removing the Interactable Object's Rigidbody's ability to detect collisions.

 #### ZeroVelocity/0